-Identify the benefits of coaching for an individual

-You may wish to develop a template to highlight the benefits of coaching covering the individual, team and organisation.
+4.2 Identify the benefits of coaching for a team 4.3 Identify the benefits of coaching for an organisation Good Practice You may wish to develop a template to highlight the benefits of coaching covering the individual, team and organisation.
 It is useful to reflect on the benefits in your own organisation.
 In terms of individual benefits you may want to think about some of the outcomes coaching presents such as taking responsibility to solve problems.
 You may then want to identify the benefits to the team of this such as enabling the team to develop solutions finally stating the benefit to the organisation of having individuals and teams involved in problem solving.
 Another benefit could be higher motivation levels identifying the benefits of this to the individual, team and organisation.